Ideal Elevator Dimensions for Australian Homes: Complete Size Guide

 The lift shaft becomes a feature wall with artwork.

-Brisbane Queenslanders
+Brisbane Homes

 Garage corner next to the workbench, 1100 mm available.